Term of the Moment

 After T-Mobile introduced the first Android phone in 2008, other carriers and vendors followed, eventually introducing more than a thousand models.
 See GSM and CDMA.

-In 2009, the ARCHOS entertainment center (top) and Barnes & Noble e-book reader were some of the first Androids sans phone.
-Soon after, myriad Android tablets and devices were introduced.
+In 2009, the ARCHOS "Internet tablet" (top) and Barnes & Noble e-book reader (bottom) were early tablet-style Androids.
+Soon after, myriad Android tablets were introduced.
+See e-book.
 (Images courtesy of ARCHOS and Barnesandnoble.com)